southern sorghum

 enabling Zambian farmers to adapt to a changing climate

-we provide everything farmers need to grow & sell indigenous, drought tolerant grains
+we believe a business is the best way to provide smallholders with everything they need to grow & sell indigenous, drought tolerant grains

-We supply farmers with seed loans, ploughing loans, crop analytics and most importantly market access.
+We supply farmers with loans for seeds & fertilizers and most importantly market access.

 Market access for drought tolerant grains gives farmers a real choice to diversify away from maize.
 By aggregating sorghum from a network of hundreds of smallholders farmers, we can supply the quantity & quality of grain needed by commercial buyers.